America’s Cybersecurity Mandate: 5 Ways to Adopt Zero-Trust Architecture

 ZT encourages adequate intelligence on the network traffic.
 While packet logging and in-flight inspection have their use cases, it is also useful to obtain metrics on traffic, as well as set up logging and tracing features.

-Logging, having a higher granularity than common metrics, can be used on a longer time horizon or for forensics purposes.
+Logging, having a higher granularity than classic metrics, can be used on a longer time horizon or for forensics purposes.
 It is naturally more expensive computationally; however its applicability to ZT should not be neglected.
 Likewise, tracing of requests is not to be neglected in ZT.
 These capabilities apply in perimeter security, and they remain important in ZT architectures.

 The speed and flexibility of the previously mentioned logging, monitoring and tracing in ZT deployments should aid in making the transition.